JonPSmith/EfCore.GenericServices.AspNetCore/README.md

 ## 1. ASP.NET Core MVC or Razor pages - copy status to `ModelState`

-The extention method `CopyErrorsToModelState` which copy `IStatusGeneric` errors into ASP.NET Core's `ModelState`.
+The extension method `CopyErrorsToModelState` which copy `IStatusGeneric` errors into ASP.NET Core's `ModelState`.
 Useful when working html/razor pages.

 There are two forms of the method `CopyErrorsToModelState` - they are: